NZRS/wavetrace/README.md

 * horizontal beamwidth
 * vertical beamwidth
 * antenna downtilt

-*
+The [Longely Rice Prediction Model](http://en.wikipedia.org/wiki/Longley%E2%80%93Rice_model, "Link to Wikipedia") is used to model coverage.

-## The Process of Creating Converage ##
+## The Process of Creating Converage - Short Version##

-1. Get the Digital Elevation Model Files and convert of sdf
+1. Get the Digital Elevation Model Files and convert of .sdf
   * Either get from NASA using get_data.py which scrapes and converts to .sdf files, or;
   * Copy already processed .sdf files from a local source
   * Or download from NZRS (once we have a site up)